 Keep it simple, choose one main feature colour, then two more subtle tones to complement it.
 Decide if you want to go with a traditional red and green palette or something contemporary like rose gold.

-If going for a metallic colour palette, Giselle suggests spraying some foliage leaves with your metal of choice.
-“If you are going to include gold, rose gold or even silver into your Christmas table decorations, a beautiful trend is to spray foliage in a metallic paint for a gorgeous addition.”
+“If you are going to include gold, rose gold or even silver into your Christmas table decorations, a beautiful trend is to spray foliage in a metallic paint for a gorgeous addition,” says Giselle.